haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 Let me know in the comments if I missed something in my analysis.
 Maybe there's some feature I didn't notice that would make this way more usable.

 So Oren, when you asked me if I signed my packages, and I replied "Nope."
 This is what I meant by that nope.
 I may sign some of them anyways, just to understand the experience, but I'm still waiting on that certificate.

+I hate to write a post that only points out problems.
+In a follow-up post, I'll propose some ideas to solve these issues.